 - Sunday: 11 am – 9 pm

 There are dozens of Berlin Christmas markets to choose from while you’re in Berlin.
-Although each one has it’s one character and atmosphere, the Weihnachtszauber at the Gendarmenmarkt is a favorite among tourists and locals.
+Although each one has its own character and atmosphere, the Weihnachtszauber at the Gendarmenmarkt is a favorite among tourists and locals.

 Here, you’ll have the opportunity to shop through 150 different souvenir and food stalls looking for the ultimate gift.
 You’ll also find booths from local artisans who sell everything from posters and dresses to ceramics and figurines.